Content protected from screenshots

 Related Questions

-What is denoted by L_z in the context of a rotating rigid body?
+What remains constant in pure translational motion of a rigid body?